AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 # MutableTypes

 This part of the package provides mutable boolean, integer and real types, plus mutable 1D vector, 2D matrix, and 3D array types.
 Their arithmetic and indexing operators are overloaded.
 The package also exports wrappers for the more common math functions.

-These mutable types form the foundation upon which all other types exported by this module are built upon.
-Persistence (the ability to be written-to and read-from a file) is considered a necessary property for `PhysicalField` objects to have, and all of the mutable types introduced here are persistent.
+These mutable types form a foundation upon which all other types exported by this module are built upon.

-The intent of these mutable types is for their use in immutable data structures that contain a field or fields that need the capability to have their values changed during a runtime.
-For example, a data structure that holds material properties may include a boolean field *ruptured* that would get turned on (converted from false to true) after a rupture event has occurred, thereafter enabling a change in material properties to occur moving forward.
+The intent of mutable types is for their use in immutable data structures that contain a field or fields that need the capability to have their values changed during a runtime.
+For example, a data structure that holds material properties may include a boolean field *ruptured* that would get turned on (converted from *false* to *true*) after a rupture event has occurred, thereafter enabling a change in material properties to occur moving forward.

 ## Abstract Type